FAIMS/burial-mounds-web/_import/README.md

 ## customizable-variables.yml

 This YAML file contains variables that will be used by the above scripts.
-To customize the generated `record pages`, please adjust the variables to your needs.
+To customise the generated `record pages`, please adjust the variables to your needs.